SnehaChaursia/Talent-MatchMaker/backend/README.md

 A Node.js Express server that provides intelligent talent matching for creative projects.

-## 🚀 Features
+## Features

-- **Smart Matching Algorithm**: Score-based matching using location, budget, skills, and style preferences
+- Smart matching algorithm using location, budget, skills, and style preferences
-- **RESTful API**: Clean endpoints for talent matching
+- RESTful API with clean endpoints for talent matching
-- **JSON Storage**: Simple file-based data storage (no database required)
+- JSON storage with file-based data (no database required)
-- **Match History**: Optional feedback loop with match history tracking
+- Match history tracking with feedback loop
-- **CORS Support**: Cross-origin requests enabled for frontend integration
+- CORS support for frontend integration

-## 📊 Scoring Logic
+## Scoring Logic

-The matching algorithm uses the following scoring system:
+The matching algorithm uses this scoring system:

 | Criteria | Points | Description |
 |----------|--------|-------------|